observablehq/plot/docs/features/scales.md

 | 1880-05-01 | -0.14   |
 | 1880-06-01 | -0.29   |

 When visualizing this data with a [line](../marks/line.md), the *x* scale is responsible for mapping dates to horizontal↔︎ positions.
 For example, 1880-01-01 might be mapped to *x* = 40 (on the left) and 2016-12-01 might be mapped to *x* = 620 (on the right).
-Likewise, the *y* scale maps a temperature anomaly to a vertical↕︎ position.
+Likewise, the *y* scale maps temperature anomalies to vertical↕︎ positions.

 :::plot
 ```js